darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 print contrast
 : Print contrast, applied by morphing the paper's own density curves rather than a simple RGB contrast operation.

+### chemistry

+development time
+: The development time the print paper's characteristic curves were measured at, in minutes -- the print-stage counterpart of the film tab's _development time_, and independent of it.
+Only black & white print stocks carry more than one measured development (Kodak Print Film 2302 at 2/3.5/5/7/9 minutes); the slider is greyed out otherwise, and while _scan the film_ is enabled.

 ### filtration